Luuan11/go-meteor/README.md

 ### Gameplay Systems
 - Combo System with Score Multiplier
-- Wave System with Progressive Difficulty (harder from wave 15+)
+- Wave System with Progressive Difficulty
 - Audio System (Background Music and Sound Effects)
 - Responsive Controls for Desktop and Mobile
 - Global Leaderboard with Top 10 Rankings